rodabt/notebooks/README.md

-# Notebooks de Julia, Python o R para compartir
+# Python, R and Julia Notebooks to share

 This repo contains some of my work with Python, Julia and R notebooks.
 Most of them in spanish.